Visa document checklist4 photo pagesCountry

 Can I treat this checklist as the final required document list?

-No. It is a working preparation page.
+No. It is a preparation page, not a final authority source.
 Final requirements can still change with nationality, current authority guidance, and the exact visa category or visa-center process.